Route number

 A route (or road) number, designation or abbreviation is an identifying numeric (or alphanumeric) designation assigned by a highway authority to a particular stretch of roadway to distinguish it from other routes and, in many cases, also to indicate its classification (e.g. motorway, primary route, regional road, etc.), general geographical location (in zonal numbering systems) and/or orientation (north-south v. east-west).
 The numbers chosen may be used solely for internal administrative purposes; however, in most cases they are also displayed on roadside signage and indicated on maps.

-Use of letters
+Prefixes

 Letters are often used in road designations to indicate a class of roadways.
 Within such a class, roads are distinguished from each other by a road number.
 The way such letters are used depends on the country or other political jurisdiction which contains and controls the road.
 For instance, among A1 motorways, the one in Spain has a hyphen between the A and the 1 (Autovia A-1) while in Germany the Autobahn 1 is written A 1, with a space between the A and the 1.
 In Argentina there are zeros between the A and the 1 (Autopista A001).